This innovative programme is for students wishing to pursue a career as a comic writer and/or comedy performer.

 Applicants with A-levels in arts and humanities subjects such as English, history, languages, philosophy and sociology are welcomed.
 While drama and theatre studies would be an advantage, this is not necessarily essential as we are also interested in those with other subjects or complementary experience.

 You must be able to express a well-informed interest in theatre and performance theory and practice.
-Please note that we do not normally accept applications for deferred entry.

 Read more about our general entrance requirements